Plexlogic/dspy-intro/README.md

 1. Ask Christian for an invite to our Open AI account so you can log in
 1. Log in to Open AI and go to your secret keys at https://platform.openai.com/api-keys

+   Once you log into you can also experiment with ChatGPT 4 at https://platform.openai.com/playground/chat (you'll need to select it under **Model**)
 1. Click **Create new secret key**, give it a name, and write it down.
 It will look something like this:

    `sk-proj-ExampleKeyExampleKeyExampleKeyExampleKeyExampleK`.